weaviate/weaviate-io/developers/weaviate/installation/embedded.md

 It is **not recommended** to modify the `XDG_DATA_HOME` and `XDG_CACHE_HOME` environment variables from the standard **XDG Base Directory** values, as that might affect many other (non-Weaviate related) applications and services running on the same server.
 :::

-:::tip Providing the Weaviate version
+:::tip Providing the Weaviate version as a URL
 To find the **full URL** for `version`:
 * head to [Weaviate releases](https://github.com/weaviate/weaviate/releases),
 * find the **Assets** section for the required Weaviate version